 Jim Murphy, president of CFC, Inc. which is a Cook Industries real estate management company, said a hotel is planned to be built where two buildings owned by Cook were recently torn down.
 It will not be a brand-name facility but a “boutique hotel owned and operated by Cook,” said Murphy.

 He said the hotel was still in the design phase, and it would be premature to comment on the size it would be or how many floors it would have.
 He did say the project represented an expansion to Cook’s hostelry business.
 Although Cook is perhaps best known for his success in making and selling medical devices, his interest in restoring historic buildings and leasing space in them is evident with local projects such as the Randolph Building and Lewis Pharmacy properties.

-Also, Murphy noted in Bloomington, Ind., where Cook Industries is based, was an historic downtown building Cook wanted to save.
+Also, Murphy noted in Bloomington, Indiana, where Cook Industries is based, was a historic downtown building Cook wanted to save.
 He relocated it to another downtown area, adjacent to other property he owned, and converted it to a bed-and-breakfast facility.
 It was expanded and now features 24 rooms.
 It is named the Grant Street Inn.

-Cook also restored an historic hotel in French Lick, Ind.
+Cook also restored a historic hotel in French Lick, Indiana.
 It now features 442 rooms along with a casino and is named French Lick Springs Resort, said Murphy.
 The project is noted in a book about Cook, “The Story of Bill Cook.”
-A picture about it in the book illustrates ornate features of the resort.
+A picture of it in the book illustrates ornate features of the resort.

 Those landscaping changes will “give relief to the blank wall facing Main” Street, he said.